FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 the Fabric REST APIs.
 Keep in mind that any Fabric REST call from a service principal that has not been cirrectly configured with  the **Service Principals can use Fabric APIs** setting will fail with a **401 Unauthorized** err.

+Once you have configured a service principal with the **Service Principals can use Fabric APIs** setting, it will have the permissions it needs to call the Fabric REST APIs.
+But this does not mean that the service principal will automatically have access to any workspaces or workspace items.
+That’s because a service principal has no default access to any workspaces.
+In this sense, a service principal is treated just like a user in the Fabric authorization scheme.

+If you want to enable a service principal with access to a specific workspace, you must assign the service principal to a workspace role.
+You can add a service principal into a workspace role such as Admin, Member, Contributor or Visitor.
+Once you add a service principal to a workspace in a role such as Admin or Member, the service principal will have the permissions it needs to begin creating workspace items.

+>In multitenant application development, it’s a best practice to automate the creation of workspaces using service principals.
+When you create a workspace using a service principal, it’s automatically assigned to the Admin role which provides full read-write access to the workspace and the workspace items inside.

 ### Configure Azure DevOps Organization Permissions for the Service Principal